In our latest article we look at how deviceless authentication can be effective at combating password breaches.

 For decades now, organisations, platforms and users have relied on passwords for security.
 The password has been entrusted as the gatekeeper, the single solution to keep information safe and solely in the hands of those with the code to gain access.

 Recently, however, as our reliance on passwords has increased, and the need for rock-solid online security has intensified, the password is failing to meet its one goal: keeping information safe.
 The very solution that we have entrusted to keep our information secure has become the very thing that risks the security of businesses, data and users.
+That is why companies like Fusion Connect are being used to help with solidifying network security by being a SD-WAN provider for businesses that need extra safety and visibility as they work.

 Hackers have become more advanced, as has the technology they implement to crack the codes we work so hard to develop to keep them out.
 In response, most businesses have been quick to enforce stringent password policies demanding an increase in complexity, which sadly just seems to have resulted in most users forgetting their codes.
 Or worse, bypassing the security systems to weaken their password strength in order to be able to remember.